paperless-ngx/paperless-ngx/README.md

    In most cases, no one will care or notice.

+## Stability

+Paperless is still under active development (just look at the git commit history) so don't expect it to be 100% stable.
+I'm using it for my own documents, but I'm crazy like that.
+If you use this and it breaks something, you get to keep all the shiny pieces.

 ## Requirements

 This is all really a quite simple, shiny, user-friendly wrapper around some very